Be angry. (Here’s how)

 Protesting is about art, and love, and community.

-Let’s using our compassionate anger, our voice, our creativity, and our resources to affect change both inwardly and collectively.
+Let’s use our compassionate anger, our voice, our creativity, and our resources to affect change both inwardly and collectively.

 * For more insights on South Africa, apartheid, and racism in the United States read the excellent book, Born a Crime by Trevor Noah.